 We are proud of the pastoral support we provide.
 We provide sports equipment at lunchtimes to engage pupils, with the aim to keeping them active and to reduce incidents of inappropriate behaviour.
 We use Social Emotional Aspects of Learning (SEAL) during whole school assembly times to support pupil’s emotional and social development.

 We believe that Inclusion and the involvement of the young person, improves lifelong outcomes.
 We aim to listen to the views of pupils, through our active School Parliament meetings.
 If parents are concerned about their child’s development, academically or otherwise, parents can make contact with their child’s teacher every morning on the playground.
 From this initial contact, further meetings can be arranged to meet with either the class teacher, Special Educational Needs Coordinator (SENDCo) or the Headteacher.
 All Parents are invited to meet teachers on a more formal basis, at Parent/teacher learning review meetings at least 3 times per year.
 In addition parents of SEN pupils are invited to attend the annual and IEP reviews.

 Teachers modify their teaching strategies and approaches as necessary and use ancillary aids.
 As with all children, we assess and review progress against outcomes and track SEN pupils, to judge the effectiveness of interventions, every 6 weeks through pupil progress meetings.
 Support is provided within delegated school funds and any additional funding which may be provided through EHCs.

 Where appropriate we will use visual timetables, social stories, and ICT equipment to support with communication and learning.
 We provide enhanced transition to support children moving within phases, in and out of settings and across key stages.
 We have an annual SEN budget and receive pupil premium in the delegated budget.
-By using Fair Access Protocol and panel in Plymouth, LA, we can (if necessary) seek additional support for children at risk from exclusion.
+By using the Single Multi-Agency Panel (SMAP) within the Plymouth Local Authority we can (if necessary) seek additional support for children at risk from exclusion.